The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena

 \item[{\it 6.}] update approximation

 \item[\textbf{until}] $\left\lVert R\right\rVert_2$ does not reduce further \end{itemize}

 \hrule ~\\[2em]

 Due to the initialization, the first decomposition is \MSR of the original field.
-In further steps the residuum is reduced by providing modes which are constructed by \MSR of the residuum and allow to remove structure which is multiply accounted for.
-For example the strong peaks in the residuum in Fig.\ \ref{fig_naive} are prominently visible in the residual modes $U^k_r$ and can be used to remove this error to a large degree.
+In further steps the residual is reduced by providing modes which are constructed by \MSR of the residual and allow to remove structure which is multiply accounted for.
+For example the strong peaks in the residual in Fig.\ \ref{fig_naive} are prominently visible in the residual modes $U^k_r$ and can be used to remove this error to a large degree.
 The iteration in sPOD offers the possibility to remove it up to any achievable tolerance.

 An open question is how to choose the $r$ in the \MSR for each frame in an optimal way.
 For cases where $r$ is not clear from physical considerations, we propose two different heuristics.
 One method is to perform the sPOD decomposition with a large number of modes per frame and select the most important ones afterwards.
 This is done by sorting the singular values of all reference frames in one list and choosing the modes associated with the largest singular values.
 If a certain approximation error is prescribed, one has to calculate the residual from the reconstruction.
 It cannot, however, be calculated from the singular values directly, due to the non-orthogonality of modes belonging to different frames.